UK petrol prices hit record high – follow live

 UK petrol prices hit a new high of 151.67p per litre amid Vladimir Putin's war with Ukraine.

-The conflict has sent the price of oil soaring and Brent crude - the benchmark - had the cost of a barrel at nearly $114 per barrel earlier on Thursday - the highest level since 2014.
+As the conflict entered its second week, the price of oil soared and Brent crude - the benchmark - had the cost of a barrel at nearly $115 per barrel earlier on Thursday - the highest level since 2014.

 This is in turn affecting the cost of petrol in the UK, which hit new highs on Wednesday.